 Manage fluid levels in the blood

 House white blood cells (also known as lymphocytes)

 Cats with feline leukemia virus are 60 times more likely to acquire lymphosarcoma than those without.
 Cats living in smoking households are twice as likely to acquire lymphosarcoma.

-There are no breed or sex predilections.
+There is no breed or sex predilection.
 The average age of cats with lymphosarcoma is 3 years for those who are FeLV positive and 7 years for those who are FeLV negative.

 Clinical signs lymphosarcoma vary depending on the organ/tissues involved.
 Common symptoms include: